 The Calibrate LTX Interbody System is intended for use on patients who have had at least six months of non-operative treatment.
-It is intended to be used with autograft and/or allogeneic bone graft comprised of cortical, cancellous, and/or corticocancellous bone, and/or demineralized allograft bone with bone marrow aspirate or a bone void filler as cleared by FDA for use in intervertebral body fusion to facilitate fusion.
-The system is intended to be used with supplemental fixation systems that are cleared by FDA for use in the thoracic and lumbar spine.
+It is intended to be used with autograft and/or allogeneic bone graft comprised of cortical, cancellous, and/or corticocancellous bone, and/or demineralized allograft bone with bone marrow aspirate and supplemental fixation systems that are cleared by FDA for use in the thoracic and lumbar spine.

-Calibrate LTX spacers expanded greater than 20° have integrated fixation tabs and must be used with LTX bone screws in addition to supplemental fixation.
-Calibrate LTX spacers without integrated fixation tabs may be used with AMP-LTX Anti-Migration Plate as integrated fixation in addition to supplemental fixation.
+Calibrate LTX spacers expanded greater than 20° must be used with the provided bone screws in addition to supplemental fixation.
+Calibrate LTX spacers without integrated fixation features may be used with AMP-LTX Anti-Migration Plate as integrated fixation in addition to supplemental fixation.